 Siru’s parents dreamed of becoming performing artists before having her, now they work in the plastic bag business.

 Siru also works as a cinematographer.
-Her films have won the Deuxième Prix at the Cannes Film Festival, La Cinéfondation, the Audience Award at the New Orleans Film Festival.
-Additionally, they have been screened at the Singapore International Film Festival, Guanajuato International Film Festival, and others.
+Her films have been screened at the Cannes Film Festival, Singapore International Film Festival, Sarajevo Film Festival, and others.

 For collaborations, exhibitions, and other inquiries,